Annavru: Plot

 In his fight against organised crime, Arjun unsuccessfully targets Anna and Surya.
 Meanwhile, Padma, Ramana's widow, makes Surya feel guilty for killing Ramana.
 Understanding Padma's pain, Anna shelters her and her child.
 However, Padma confesses she is constantly troubled by the dishonourable men surrounding her.
 Anna, considering Padma and her daughter's safety and Surya's future, asks them to marry each other.
 Guilt-ridden, Surya marries Padma and eventually wins her child's affection.
 Later, at a medical camp, Kalyani meets Padma and her daughter, along with the shawl in which she wrapped Surya.
 After asking about the day he was found, Kalyani and Krishnamoorthy discover Surya is Kalyani's long-lost son during a suspect identification.
 Krishnamoorthy secretly meets Surya and reveals the truth of his origin to him.
 Surya asks Krishnamoorthy to promise not to let his mother know of Surya's identity because it would hurt her to know her son has grown to be a vigilante.

 Kalyani eventually finds Surya and meets him.
 Surya vows not to harm Arjun for her sake.
 The long-standing feud between Anna and his main rival Kariyappa makes Surya tell Anna, who learns of his meeting with his stepfather and mother the truth about his family.
 Anna is pleased to know that, despite Arjun being Surya's half-brother, Surya still sides with him, thus valuing their friendship over family.
 Because of this, Anna decides to surrender.
 Anna and Surya meet Arjun, who now knows Surya is his own half-brother.
 Suddenly, Kariyappa's henchmen open fire and Surya is killed.
 Surya then lies on his mothers lap and says he is happy today as he did not get a chance to lie on his mother's lap as a baby and dies.
 Enraged, Anna storms into Kariyappa's house, murders Kariyappa and all of his henchmen, and surrenders to the police, but is exonerated due to lack of evidence.

-Note: In the original, Thalapathi (1991) by Mani Ratnam, the character Devaraj portrayed by Mammootty, is the one who dies while Surya lives.